Skip to main content

 What LittleHorse is NOT

-As the creator of LittleHorse, we believe that LittleHorse can help almost any IT organization.
-However, LittleHorse is able to excel at workflow-driven applications because we consciously decided not to solve certain problems, listed below.
+As the creators of LittleHorse, we believe that LittleHorse can help almost any IT organization.
+However, the reason why LittleHorse is so useful is because we very explicitly chose to focus on the specific problem of high-performance process orchestration.

 LittleHorse is a special type of workflow engine for building workflow-driven applications and microservices.
 LittleHorse has a persistent storage layer which can be queried via the grpc API.
 It also has indexes which allow you to search for workflows based on the value of certain variables (eg. "find the workflow with email == foo@bar.com), workflow status (eg. "find all failed workflows in the last 2 days"), and workflow type.
 It is indeed possible to build a REST API using only LittleHorse as a data stores; in fact, it is often a good idea.